All About Salt

 So in reality, the salt your body needs is just that: sodium and chloride and nothing else.

 Let me first answer the question if there is any difference between salt and sea salt: no. All salt on this planet is sea salt.
 Why the difference in name?
 It is a fad and some smart companies realized that if they put the word “sea” in front of “salt” people will buy more and they were probably right.
 People tell me all the time that sea salt is better in general and healthier than salt not realizing that the common table salt is also sea salt.
-It is.
 It could be mined from the top of the Himalayan mountains.
 At one point that cave on the top of that mountain was under the sea and it is sea salt.
-So let me repeat all salt is sea salt.
+So let me repeat all salts are sea salts.

 So then what is the big fuss about the different colors, textures, naturally evaporated and still most, etc. Well, it is a dirty little secret.
-Hard to find out what is actually contained in a particular salt when it is not white since by nature pure sea salt is white.
-So if your salt has any color other than white it has something in it but what?
+Hard to find out what is actually contained in a particular salt when it is not white since by nature pure sea salt is white and each crystal is transparent like glass.
+So if your salt has any color other than white and it is not transparent, it has something in it but what?
 Few salt manufacturers detail what is in their salts.

 The minerals are secret though.
 However, a friend in the UK found a link of the trace minerals in the Himalayan salt and that I can link to and show you what may be in Celtic and other salts that are not white and pure.
-The Natural Pink Himalayan Rock Salt has an amazing list of trace minerals–and remember “rock” salt is still sea salt that has been out of the sea for long enough to have become rock like from the pressure:
+The Natural Pink Himalayan Rock Salt has an amazing list of trace minerals–and remember “rock” salt is still sea salt that has been out of the sea for long enough to have become rock-like from the pressure (indeed, it is fossilized salt):

 |Technetium||Tc||N/A unstable isotope|